Urinary Tract Infections (UTIs) and Proteus Mirabilis

 Proteus mirabilis is a rod-shaped bacterium that lives in the large intestine of many people.
 It's often harmless and forms a normal part of the gut flora, the useful community of microbes that shares our body with us.
 Under certain conditions, however, the bacterium can escape from the intestine and cause a urinary tract infection.

 Bacteria are routinely shed in the feces.
-The feces leaves the intestine through an opening called the anus.
+The feces leaves the intestine through the anus.
 In women, bacteria may pass from the anus to the nearby urethral opening.
 Once the microbes enter the urethra they may cause a urinary tract infection, or UTI.
+Men may develop UTIs as well, though the disorder is less common in males than in females.

 Proteus infections are commonly associated with the formation of stones.
 The bacterium causes solid crystals to form in urine.
 Crystals join together to make stones.
 Small stones may leave the body on their own.
 Large ones may become trapped in the urinary tract and obstruct urine flow.
 They may also be very painful.